canonical/jaas-documentation/tutorial/jaas_basics.rst

 Once the deployment is finished you will see that we have deployed 2 JIMM units, 2 postgresql units and one HAProxy unit.
-The HAProxy will act as a load balancer redirecting clients to one of the deployed JIMM units and both JIMM units will connect to the deployed postgresql cluster.
-We have also deployed the ntp charm which will make sure the clocks on all units are synchronized and the certbot charm, which is related to the HAProxy unit and we will use the certbot charm to obtain valid certificates.
+The HAProxy will act as a load balancer redirecting clients to one of the deployed JIMM units and both JIMM units will connect to the deployed PostgreSQL cluster.
+We have also deployed the ntp charm which will make sure the clocks on all units are synchronised and the certbot charm, which is related to the HAProxy unit and we will use the certbot charm to obtain valid certificates.

-For now, you will see the certbot and haproxy units are in an error state.
+For now, you will see the certbot and HAProxy units are in an error state.
 This is because we still need to obtain a valid certificate for JIMM.
-First we will need to get the public IP of the haproxy/0 unit:
+First we will need to get the public IP of the ``haproxy/0`` unit:

 ``juju status  --format json | jq '.applications.haproxy.units["haproxy/0"]["public-address"]'``

 Now you will need to go to the `Route 53 dashboard <https://us-east-1.console.aws.amazon.com/route53/v2/home#Dashboard>`_, navigate to the hosted zone for the canonical.domain.com subdomain and select `Create record`.
-We will add an **A** record for jimm.canonical.domain.com with the value of the IP of the haproxy/0 unit we obtained in the previous step.
+We will add an **A** record for jimm.canonical.domain.com with the value of the IP of the ``haproxy/0`` unit we obtained in the previous step.

 To obtain a valid certificate for JIMM we will use an action of the certbot charm.
 Run: